tempobeast/team-grade-check-app/README.md

 Future features include:
--links to each teacher's email to start dialog or ask questions -graph of players grades over time to easily view progress or regress
+-links to each teacher's email to start dialog or ask questions -graph of players grades over time to easily view progression or regression

 ## Running the server